-- Approximately 0.2% temperature and water level data points. - 3989 (22.8%) missed DO, conductivity and turbidity data points due to battery failure. - 7878 (45.0%) missed pH data points due to battery failure and probe error.
+- <0.1% missed water level data points. - Approximately 0.3% temperature, conductivity, pH and turbidity data points due to battery failure. - 3509 (20.0%) missed DO data points due to probe error and battery failure.

 As part of routine maintenance, the logged results are compared in the field with data collected from a handheld water quality probe every month.
 In general, the results correlate very well.
-The correlation has improved further since the deployment of the YSI EXO3 equipment.